S-Ando-Biophysics/4MRNA/README.md

 [*2] The following steps are for Windows (Ubuntu).
 The procedure for macOS is similar.

-    # Please change the directory name and Phenix version as appropriate.
+    # Please change the directory name and CCP4 version as appropriate.
     # Assume that "ccp4-<ver>-linux64.tar.gz" has been downloaded to "C:\Users\name\Downloads".
     sudo su
     cd /usr/local